 It’s not the sexiest solution, but using fewer styling products helps for two reasons.
 They generally don’t benefit hair or scalp health as such and being high in drying solvents and plasticisers, require a strong ‘clarifying’ shampoo to remove their build-up.

-Choose the kindest colourant you can, possibly one based on plants like henna and walnut and treat your hair and scalp to a weekly overnight nourishing mask.
+Choose the kindest colourant you can, ideally a natural hair dye based on plants like henna and walnut and treat your hair and scalp to a weekly overnight nourishing mask.

 v) Protect hair and scalp from heat and sun